 Avoid stocking up on on high-carb vegetables.
 Check out our visual vegetable guide for the most keto-friendly options.

 Our favorite keto vegetables are very low carb.
 Greens, asparagus, avocado and zucchini come to mind.
-Enjoy other delicious veggies like broccoli, cauliflower, green beans and brussels sprouts too of course, but be careful — they can quickly take you out of ketosis.
+Enjoy other delicious veggies like broccoli, cauliflower, green beans and brussels sprouts too of course, but be a bit more careful with these since they contain a few more carbs.

 Buy less fruit